 AgeX's activity revolves around the capabilities of pluripotent stem cells, capable of "becoming" any type of cell or tissue needed to repair the body.
 Cells which due to their characteristics are virtually immortal.

-All the drugs developed by the company are in the early stages of the approval process, which takes an average of 12 years to reach the public: my long-lived wish for the company is to survive long enough to make us all immortal or almost immortal.
+All the drugs developed by the company are in the early stages of the approval process, which takes an average of 12 years to reach the public: my long-lasting wish for the company is to survive long enough to make us all immortal or almost immortal.